 Events to check out:

-- Dussehra, marking Lord Ram's victory over demon king Ravan.
+- Dussehra, marking Lord Rama's victory over demon king Ravana.

 - Diwali, the festival of lights, in late October or early November.